 Dr. Heaton’s role on the Committee also includes duties with regards to the interests of Wales and Northern Ireland.
-She has been appointed for a five-year term.
+She has been appointed for a four-year term.

 Dr. Heaton replaces Professor Samuel Fankhauser who stepped down from the Committee in December 2016 after nine years of service.

 Welcoming the appointment, Lord Deben, CCC Chairman, said:

 “I am extremely pleased that Dr. Heaton has been appointed to join the Committee.
 Her expertise and long experience in business will be of real benefit to the CCC as we formulate our advice to government on driving forward the UK’s low-carbon economy.”